 Jesus - the Word of God

 John tells us two important things about the 'Word'.
-He was always in God's presence, and yet He was also God.
 Before Jesus' birth He always was God, distinct from God the Father, being co-equal with Him and the Holy Spirit.
 The 'Word' was present before creation ("In the beginning" refers to the period before creation).
 Because Jesus was there 'in the beginning', He was not a created being of any kind.
-He was neither an angel nor a prophet: He is God.
-Therefore Jesus is totally unique.
-He is God who came in a human body, having an identical character to that of the Father and the Holy Spirit.
+He was neither an angel nor a human prophet: He was, is, and always will be God.
+Therefore, Jesus is totally unique.
+He is God the Son who came in a human body, having an identical character to that of the Father and the Holy Spirit.

 The uniqueness of Jesus and His divinity is nonsense to those who do not believe!
 They may say 'he was a good man', 'a wise teacher', 'a gifted healer', and 'a social example'.
-However, John's Gospel repeatedly proves Him to be God; and says that those who believe in Him have eternal life (John 3:16).
+However, John's Gospel repeatedly proves Him to be God; and Jesus declares that all those who believe in Him have eternal life (John 3:16).
 No other person in history has ever made that claim with integrity.
-The seven miracles and seven 'I Am' sayings of John's Gospel are intended to give conclusive evidence of the Divine identity and salvation purpose of Jesus: John 20:31 says, "But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name."
+The seven miracles and seven 'I Am' sayings of John's Gospel are intended to give conclusive evidence of the Divine identity and salvation purpose of Jesus.
+John 20:31 says, "… these are written that you may believe that Jesus is the Messiah (Christ), the Son of God, and that by believing you may have life in his name."
 So, if you are already trusting Jesus, this Gospel will help you to present Him to others and, if you are not yet a believer, read Word@Work which will help you understand what John is saying - so that you may also believe and have eternal life.

 © Dr Paul Adams